UofT-DSI/shell/04-instructors/lessons/inequity_slides.md

 - Instead, the second person can help us feel closer to the stories of survivors and their testimonies

-- Oral histories is a significant practise for Indigenous Peoples.
+- Oral histories is a significant practice for Indigenous Peoples.
 It is how knowledge is passed on.
 To respect the practice and values of Indigenous Peoples, we will engage with oral testimonies from survivors of the Residential School System

 ---